aunz/mwb/README.md

 ####Included loaders:
 * [`babel-loader`](https://github.com/babel/babel-loader) with presets (env, stage-0, react), plugins (transform-runtime) and cacheDirectory (true).
-* `css!postcss` loaders for css with `autoprefixer`
+* `css!postcss` loaders for css with `autoprefixer`, `postcss-import`, `postcss-nested`, `postcss-css-variables`
 * `url-loader` for everything else with limit=10000 & name=[name]_[hash:7].[ext]

-Style sheet is **extracted** by `extract-text-webpack-plugin` using `css?minimize&localIdentName=[local]_[hash:7]!postcss` for the initial chunk.
-The subsequent chunks will be inlined using `style-loader` in the client. `css?module` is applied to files with name xxx.module.css, don't mix global also local css, i.e. in global.css don't do @import './local.module.css'; and vice versa, in local.module.css don't do @import './global.css'.
-On server, `null-loader` is applied to global.css but `css?module` to local.module.css, the extracted styles.css will be deleted on server when built for production
+Style sheet is **extracted** by `extract-text-webpack-plugin` for the initial chunk.
+The subsequent chunks will be inlined using `style-loader` in the client.
+`css module` is applied to files with name xxx.module.css.
+You should not mix global and local css, i.e. in global.css don't do @import './local.module.css'; and vice versa, in local.module.css don't do @import './global.css'.
+On server, `null-loader` is applied to global.css but `css?module` to local.module.css, the extracted styles.css will be deleted on server when built for production.

 ###Included plugins
 * `extract-text-webpack-plugin`
+* `html-webpack-plugin` using template at `./src/share/index.html`
 * `webpack.optimize.AggressiveMergingPlugin`
-* `webpack.optimize.UglifyJsPlugin({compress: {warnings: false, sourceMap: false, comments: false})`
+* `webpack.optimize.UglifyJsPlugin`
 * `webpack.DefinePlugin({ 'process.env.APP_ENV': '"node"' })`for server
 * `webpack.DefinePlugin({ 'process.env.APP_ENV': '"web"' })` for clients (browser and cordova)
 * `webpack.DefinePlugin({ 'process.env.CORDOVA': true })` for cordova app